Skip to Main Content

 • Facilitate timely receipt of appropriate services in the right setting.

 Early intervention is essential to maximizing treatment options and minimizing potential complications associated with illnesses, injury or chronic conditions.
 Members can receive services through face-to-face visits, over the phone or in a provider's office.
-You can directly refer members to the Care Management program at any time by calling the health plan or initiating a referral on the Provider Portal.
+You can directly refer members to MHS Care Management at any time by calling the health plan or initiating a referral on the Provider Portal.

 Every year MHS assesses appointment availability for PCPs, specialists and behavioral health practitioners.
 There are established standards for each type of appointment (routine care, urgent/sick visits, etc.) and type of practitioner.
 Please review the Provider Manual for the expectations of how quickly our members should be able to get an appointment.